 Video by Trucza Samu

-Produced by Târgu Mureș National Theater, „Liviu Rebreanu” Company
+Produced by Târgu Mureș National theatre, „Liviu Rebreanu” Company

 La Academie/ At the Academy